 Pyrolysis fire is an ember fire that occurs in a highly oxygen-restricted environment.
 In silo fires, it usually occurs deep inside the material and is very difficult to detect.

 Unlike a fire in a building, a silo fire has very limited response options as there is usually only very limited access from the silo base or silo top.
-In the case of fires in larger freestanding silos, e.g. for the storage of solid biofuels, the silo diameter is often 20-30 m, which poses major practical problems for the emergency services.
+In the case of fires in larger freestanding silos, e.g. for the storage of solid biofuels, the silo diameter is often 20-30 m.
+This poses major practical problems for the emergency services.

 Cobra can be used at suspected ember fires in smaller silo fires, such as chip silos or silage silos.
 If hot spots can be located, e.g. by heat measurements on the silo surface with a thermal imaging camera (TIC), a targeted intervention can be made.